-7.1 Once the Committee has debated the Motion and decided how they wish to proceed details will need to be provided for Policy and Resources Committee on 1 November to make their recommendation to Council.
+7.1 No formal recommendation is made by this briefing paper because Members are debating a motion.
+Once the Committee has debated the Motion and decided how they wish to proceed, details will need to be provided for either Policy and Resources Committee (if the motion is accepted) or directly to Council (if the motion is rejected).

-Briefing paper prepared by:

-Jennie Probert, Environmental Strategy Manager

-Charlotte Gomes, Landscapes and Leisure Development Manager

-Alex Laurie, Principal Tree and Landscape Officer

-Ray Figg, Head of Community Services
+Briefing paper prepared by: Jennie Probert, Environmental Strategy Manager Charlotte Gomes, Landscapes and Leisure Development Manager Alex Laurie, Principal Tree and Landscape Officer Ray Figg, Head of Community Services